andrejlukic/genetic-algorithm/README.md

 |  **Max**   | **5864**        | **160**  |  # |
 |  **Stddev**   | **2191,4** | **59,7** |  # |

-### Test run 3 - culling the population each generation and leaving only top 80% of parents to produce offspring
+### 3. Test results - culling the population each generation and leaving only top 80% of parents to produce offspring

 | Run | Generations | Time elapsed | Converged |
 | --- | ----------- | ------------ | --------- |